 Health and safety law does not demand absolute safety when considering what safety controls are required but measures taken should go as far as is 'reasonably practicable'; a balance between risk and costs, the greater the risk the greater the need to commit resources in terms of time and money to remove or control the risk.

-It is a legal requirement that the significant findings of our risk assessments are brought to the attention of all staff employed by SGS College and its subsidiaries.
+It is a legal requirement that the significant findings of our risk assessments are brought to the attention of all staff employed by the College.

 Carrying out risk assessments

 Those who are involved in risk assessments should: